 All lots are within easy walking distance of the town gates, with shuttle service available if needed.

-Arrive early in the morning to secure good parking, especially during peak season!
+Arrive early in the morning to secure good parking, especially during peak summer season!

-By Public Transportation: This is the best way to get to San Gimignano for a day trip!
+By Public Transportation: This is the best way to get to San Gimignano for a day trip in my opinion.
 The direct bus from Siena is easy and costs €6.20 one way (€8 if purchased onboard).

 The journey takes about an 1 hour.
 It is exactly how Cheryl and I visited.
 Just be warned that the roads are quite windy, so if you get carsick, definitely take Dramamine beforehand.